 What if “we” do not have a team?

 The situation from above works great when there are marketing and engineering teams.
 If you are a one-person shop or maybe you do not even have a marketing person, what can you do?
 You can look for an outside partner to help.
 You might be thinking “consultant,” and that is partially correct.
 However, be careful in hiring a consultant that can help only at this early stage.
-When working with a versatile partner like Avnet, you can gain access to a breadth of resources a smaller firm cannot match.
+When working with a versatile partner like an electronics distributor, you can gain access to a breadth of resources a smaller firm cannot match.
 Also, they have room to grow with your design since they can cover the entire process.

 Once product requirements and engineering capabilities are determined, it is time to move into design.
 While I do not mean to suggest you can outsource the entire design block, there might be opportunities to outsource or partner within this block.
 For example, how much of your time should be spent finalizing component selections?
 How much industry experience do you have for something like a transducer?